Aplia/ezp-content-tools/README.md

 #### Other parameters
 - `--print-urls`: Whether to print urls of the objects.
 If not set, `path_identification_string` will be printed for every occurrence.
 - `--case-insensitive`: Case insensitive search.
 (The sql uses `REGEXP` on `BINARY`.
 Setting this omits `BINARY` from the sql.)
+- `--new-version`: Whether to publish a new version of updated object as admin.
+This might return template errors which can be ignored.
+This parameter presumes Admin user is object id 14.

 Run `php vendor/aplia/content-tools/Aplia/Utilities/SearchAndReplace.php --help` for a complete overview.